 (This post may contain affiliate links.
 Find more info in my disclaimer.)

-There are lots of great attractions to choose from on your trip to Montenegro.
-But which ones are the must-sees?
+There are lots of Montenegro attractions to choose from on your trip this little jewel of a country.

 Kotor is one of Montenegro’s most popular attractions.
 If you see just one thing in Montenegro, it has to be Kotor, a UNESCO world heritage site.